Freddy220103/velodyne16-ros2/ReadMe.md

 $ xhost +local:root
 ```

-Then build the Docker container with
+The docker files are already setup for architecture amd64.
+Then build the Docker container with:

 ```shell
 $ docker compose -f docker-compose-gui.yml build